-Imagine if, as a consumer, there was a way to view a business’s reputation, services and products all in one place.
-Now ask yourself whether or not you would check this site regardless of whether or not you plan to visit this business in person.
+Imagine if, as a consumer, there was a way to view a business’s reputation, services, and products all in one place.
+Now ask yourself whether or not you would check google regardless of whether or not you plan to visit this business in person.
 If the answer is yes, then you can understand how websites can be very helpful to businesses looking to boost their visibility and reputation.

 A website, simply put, is accessible.
 It is up 24/7 from anywhere in the world with an internet connection (which seems to be more and more like everywhere these days).

 A website is an important tool to pique online interest between the consumer and business that can grow into offline interaction if the consumer likes what they see.
 And these interactions can snowball on the internet; the better a business does on the internet, the more their reputation will grow on review sites and social media.
 That’s why a well-designed, targeted website is more helpful than ever for a growing business.